 Now that we hosted our site, we want to add custom domain to our site.

-Now go to your Hosting provider, I used Namecheap, in their advanced DNS option:
+- Now go to your Hosting provider, I used Namecheap(www.namecheap.com), in their advanced DNS option:

 And Boom!
 That’s it.
-If you follow these steps properly, you have successfully set up your site with custom domain and SSL.
-If you face any difficulty or have any feedback regarding this tutorial, let me know by email, email@example.com
+If you follow these steps properly, you have successfully set up your site with a custom domain and SSL.
+If you face any difficulty or have any feedback regarding this tutorial, let me know by email.

-NOTE: For running jasper2 locally, go to commandline and navigate to jasper2 directory, then write
+NOTE: For running jasper2 locally, go to the command line and navigate to the jasper2 directory, then write

 bundle exec jekyll serve